-I've worked with cheating men (and cheating women too) who've been lying for so long, and in so many ways, that they've created such a web of lies that even they sometimes don’t remember the truth.
-For some people lying can become a way thinking that's hard to stop.
+I've worked with cheating men (and cheating women, too) who've been lying for so long, and in so many ways, that they've created a web of lies even they can’t untangle.
+Sometimes they don’t even remember what the truth is.

 Why do they become so selfish often at the expense of their own children?

 Cheaters never mean to hurt their children.
-Some don't mind hurting their partner, but not their children.
-Sadly, hurting our kids' other parent hurts our kids too.
+Some don't mind hurting their partner, but nearly all regret any pain they’ve caused their children.
+What many fail to understand though is that hurting our kids' other parent hurts our kids too.

-So if cheaters don't mean to, or want to, hurt their kids, why do they?
-As I described above, it's because cheaters are in “it’s all about me” mode.
-Cheaters put their needs above everyone else's, even their kids.
-Many cheaters are cheating to make themselves feel better (another reason why men cheat), and it's hard to give up something that makes you hurt less, even if it hurts your kids.
+Many are cheating to make themselves feel better or make up for some insecurity (another reason why men cheat), and it's hard to give up something that makes you hurt less, even if it hurts your kids.

-What are cheating men thinking, feeling, dealing with?
+What are cheating men thinking, feeling, and dealing with?

 Why do cheaters not show any sorrow or remorse?

-For women who've been cheated on these explanations may not make you sympathetic towards your man, and they shouldn't, but if they can help you understand more why do men cheat, and more specifically, why did your man cheat, then maybe you can heal.
+For women who've been cheated on, these explanations may not make you sympathetic towards your man, and they shouldn't.
+But if they can help you understand a little more about why do men cheat, and more specifically, why did your man cheat, then maybe you can begin to heal.

 Important Note: I've used 'men' throughout this post because I was asked about men who cheat and why, not because I'm saying only men cheat.
 I've worked with a number of men who've been cheated on by the women in their lives.
-All of these answers apply to women who cheat too.
-Substitute 'women' for 'men' anywhere in this post and you'll have the answers for women who cheat.
+All of these answers apply to women who have had affairs, too.
+Substitute 'women' for 'men' anywhere in this post and you'll have the answers about women who cheat.

 You can read Part 1 of this series about How Men Cheat here.